Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Numerical Experiments

-Having compared the frequentist and Bayesian versions of the fglasso with a fixed regularization parameter, we turn our attention to a direct comparison between the Bayesian fglasso and the functional graphical horseshoe.
+We turn our attention to a direct comparison between the Bayesian fglasso and the functional graphical horseshoe.
 One advantage of the horseshoe prior is that the global/local shrinkage in the model automatically adapts to the observed data.
 To allow for such ``automatic" adaptation in the Bayesian fglasso, we use the augmented version of the model in which a hyperprior is assigned, $\lambda^2\sim \mbox{Gamma}(1, 0.01)$.
 In this comparison, we consider fpc scores generated from $p = 10$ nodes with $N = 100$ observations and rank $M = 5$ in the basis expansion, using Network 1 defined above.
-We recognize that selection via credible intervals under the horseshoe tends to be conservative and that the width of the intervals tends to grow with size of the true signal \citep{VanDerPasEtAl14}.
-Thus, following \cite{li2019graphical} for each model, 50\% equal-tailed credible intervals were constructed and used as the basis for graph selection.
+For evaluation, we construct credible regions for each model.
+Given confidence level, the volume of credible regions is proportional to $|\Sigma_{\hat{\theta}_{ij}}|^{\frac{1}{2}}$.
+Performance characteristics are quantified in Table \ref{tab: lasso_vs_horse}, where normalized logarithms of $|\Sigma_{\hat{\theta}_{ij}}|^{\frac{1}{2}}$ are reported.
+In addition, Bayesian FDR $ p^{\delta}_{ij}$ are calculated, where $1 - p^{\delta}_{ij}$ can be considered ``q-values", or estimates of the local false discovery rate \citep{storey2003positive}.